AyeItsHarry/WiiLinkPatcherAndroid/README.md

 #### Step one
 Install Termux from [F-Droid](https://f-droid.org/en/packages/com.termux/).
 The Google Play Store version is unstable and missing functionality, see [here](https://github.com/termux-play-store/) for more information.
 #### Step two
 Go into the app info settings, and ensure Termux has the Files permission.
-This is needed, as otherwise the patched files can't be copied outside of the Debian sandbox.
+This is needed, as otherwise the patched files can't be copied outside of the Ubuntu sandbox.
 #### Step three
 Enter Termux, and run:
 ```